 World War II made it impossible to fill the roster, so the Pittsburgh Steelers merged with other franchises.
 In 1943, they consolidated with the Philadelphia Eagles to form the Phil-Pitt Eagles, widely known as the Steagles.
 In 1944, the Pittsburgh Steelers and the Chicago Cardinals founded the Card-Pitt, nicknamed the Carpets or Car-Pitts.
 The franchise returned to its name in 1945.

 It is believed that the Rooney family has held a controlling interest in the club for its entire history.
-Indeed, it was founded and owned by Art Rooney for a long period, since 1988 the club belonged to Dan Rooney, his son, since 2017 Art Rooney II, his grandson owns the club.
-Actually, in December 1941, Art Rooney sold the Steelers to the New York businessman Alexis Thompson for $ 160,000.
+Indeed, it was founded and owned by Art Rooney for a long period, since 1988 the club belonged to Dan Rooney, his son; since 2017, Art Rooney II, his grandson, owns the club.
+In December 1941, Art Rooney sold the Steelers to the New York businessman Alexis Thompson for $ 160,000.
 Then Art Rooney bought 50% interest in Philadelphia Eagles owned by Bert Bell.
 Thompson, Bell, and Rooney divided the drafted players between two clubs.

 In January 1941, Alexis Thompson renamed the Iron Men franchise and decided to relocate it to New York.
 Of course, Art Rooney was against this decision, so he offered to make an exchange.
 On April 3, 1941, they made a deal: the Eagles, led by Art Rooney and Bert Bell, went to Pittsburgh to become the Steelers, while the Iron Men, owned by Alexis Thompson, moved to Philadelphia as the Eagles.
 Although the Pittsburgh club played as the Steelers, in the early years, it was called the Philadelphia Eagles Football Club, Inc. Since all these events took place in the offseason and the Steelers never missed a game in Pittsburgh, the NFL considers the Steelers sports history unbroken.